Sanofi-Public/PMCB-ToBridge/README.md

 Additionally, ToBridge supports BCL conversion using [cellranger mkfastq](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq), which is slower (but comes with 10x support) and alignment using [STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md), which is considerably faster than cellranger count, but does not come with 10x support and requires more information to run.
 To run mkfastq, use the ```--cr_mkfastq``` flag.
 To run STARsolo, you should know the correct chemistry, for example,  ```--star_solo --star_solo_chem SC3Pv3``` for Single Cell 3' v3.
 Reference genome will need to be in the *star_solo_reference* directory and should only include the STAR indices.
 For your convenience, we provide an option to build your own reference genome with the flag ```--star_solo_genome_generate``` based on user-provided *genome.fa* and *genes.gtf*, both of which need to be placed in the *star_solo_reference_template* directory.
 If in doubt, you can obtain these two files from the Cell Ranger reference build!

 ## Feature barcode analysis with Cell Ranger
 We have incorporated the ability to analyze feature barcodes with [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis).
-Simply place your *feature_ref.csv* in the working directory, your library file CSVs in the *library_files* directory, and provide the flag ```cr_count_feature```.
+Simply place your *feature_ref.csv* in the working directory, your library file CSVs in the *library_files* directory, and provide the flag ```--cr_count_feature```.

 ## Additional Options
 You can provide additional FASTQ files in the *input_fastq* folder.
 Since the same library is often sequenced multiple times, we have included the ability to align multiple rounds of sequencing.
-These FASTQ files can provided in the folder directly or in subfolders within (for example, you can place two sets of FASTQs in folders *previous_fastq1* and *previous_fastq2*, and place them in the *input_fastq* folder.
-Additionally, if you would only like to align a select number of samples for the time being, you can provide an argument e.g, ```--samp S1,S5```
+For example, you can place two sets of previously convereted FASTQ files in folders *previous_fastq1* and *previous_fastq2*, and place them in the *input_fastq* folder.
+Moreover, you can combine BCL conversion of a new sequencing run with previously converted FASTQ files.

+If you would only like to align a select number of samples for the time being, you can provide an argument e.g, ```--samp S1,S5```

 ## Docker
 A public Docker image will be provided.
 For now, please note that you will have to download some of the files yourself since 10X and Illumina require a login and provide a different key each time.
 Please refer to the Dockerfile for more details.